rekha-balan/azure-docs-test2-pr.nl-NL/articles/cloud-services/cloud-services-guestos-family1-retirement.md

 **November 3, 2014** Extended support for Guest OS Family 1 ended and it is fully retired.
 All services still on Family 1 will be impacted.
 We may stop those services at any time.
 There is no guarantee your services will continue to run unless you manually upgrade them yourself.

-If you have additional questions, please visit the [Cloud Services Forums](http://social.msdn.microsoft.com/Forums/home?forum=windowsazuredevelopment&filter=alltypes&sort=lastpostdesc) or [contact Azure support](https://azure.microsoft.com/support/options/).
+If you have additional questions, visit the [Cloud Services Forums](http://social.msdn.microsoft.com/Forums/home?forum=windowsazuredevelopment&filter=alltypes&sort=lastpostdesc) or [contact Azure support](https://azure.microsoft.com/support/options/).

 ## <a name="are-you-affected"></a>Are you affected?
 Your Cloud Services are affected if any one of the following applies:

 1. You have a value of "osFamily = "1" explicitly specified in the ServiceConfiguration.cscfg file for your Cloud Service.
 2. You do not have a value for osFamily explicitly specified in the ServiceConfiguration.cscfg file for your Cloud Service.
 Currently, the system uses the default value of "1" in this case.
-3. The Azure classic portal lists your Guest Operating System family value as "Windows Server 2008".
+3. The Azure portal lists your Guest Operating System family value as "Windows Server 2008".

-To find which of your cloud services are running which OS Family, you can run the script below in Azure PowerShell, though you must [set up Azure PowerShell](/powershell/azureps-cmdlets-docs) first.
-For additional details on the script, see [Azure Guest OS Family 1 End of Life: June 2014](http://blogs.msdn.com/b/ryberry/archive/2014/04/02/azure-guest-os-family-1-end-of-life-june-2014.aspx).
+To find which of your cloud services are running which OS Family, you can run the following script in Azure PowerShell, though you must [set up Azure PowerShell](/powershell/azureps-cmdlets-docs) first.
+For more information on the script, see [Azure Guest OS Family 1 End of Life: June 2014](http://blogs.msdn.com/b/ryberry/archive/2014/04/02/azure-guest-os-family-1-end-of-life-june-2014.aspx).

 ```Powershell
 foreach($subscription in Get-AzureSubscription) {